 On a regular basis, the Supervisory Board must be updated by company functions on the main information related to the application of the Model in the area of sensitive activities.
 It has been said that flows to the Body can be divided into periodic and ad hoc (or event-driven).
-As far as periodic reporting is concerned, the heads of company offices represent the contacts of the Body in relation to the application of the Model in their respective directorates.
-They are in charge of ordinary reporting to the Supervisory Board: to this end, on at least an annual basis, the heads of the Company Offices send a written report with a summary indication of the activity carried out and on the degree of implementation and application of the Model in their respective areas of competence, indicating in particular - any anomalies or critical issues encountered and the main events that occurred.
-With the same frequency, the Supervisory Board must be updated regarding any civil, criminal, administrative, tax or disciplinary proceedings underway involving the COMPANY; with respect to concluded proceedings, the Board must receive punctual reports regarding the outcome (including archiving), with an exhaustive indication of the reasons, any sanctions imposed and the measures adopted.
+As far as periodic reporting is concerned, the heads of company departments represent the contact persons of the Body in relation to the application of the Model in their respective departments.
+They are in charge of ordinary reporting to the Supervisory Board: to this end, on at least an annual basis, the heads of company Departments send a written report with a summary indication of the activity carried out and the degree of implementation and application of the Model in their respective areas of competence, indicating - in particular - any anomalies or critical issues encountered and the main events that occurred.
+With the same frequency, the Supervisory Board must be updated on any civil, criminal, administrative, tax or disciplinary proceedings underway involving the COMPANY; with respect to concluded proceedings, the Board must receive punctual reports on the outcome (including archiving), with an exhaustive indication of the reasons, any sanctions imposed and the measures adopted.
 Similarly, the Body must be informed about extraordinary operations carried out by the COMPANY.